JNOSQL/jnosql-book/en/part1/README.md

 * **Data tier**: Storage and retrieve information either database or a system file.

 Talking more precisely about the physical layer, logic to separate responsibilities, there are layers

-Falando precisamente da camada física, tier, lógica, para separar as responsabilidades, existem as camadas, layer, lógicas.
-Essas camadas contêm a ponte entre a camada física de apresentarão e a camada de dados além da lógica de negócio.
-Indiferente do seu padrão de arquitetura \(MVC, HMVC, PAC, MVA, MVP, MVVM\) eles possuem no mínimo quatro camadas:
+The logic tier, where the application and the business rule stay, it has layers:

-* **Camada de aplicação**: A ponte para a camada física de apresentação, por exemplo, responsável por transformar o objeto em JSON ou XML.
+* **Application layer:** The bridge between the view tier and logic tier, e.g., Convert an object into either JSON or HTML.
-* **Camada de serviço**: A camada de serviço, a depender da tecnologia utilizada pode ser um Controller ou um Resource.
+* **Service layer:** The service layer, this can be either Controller or a Resource.
-* **Camada de negócio**: Local onde contém toda a lógica de negócio e o modelo.
+* **Business Layer:** where the whole business and the model be.
-* **Camada de persistência**: A ponte entre a camada física de acesso aos dados e a camada física lógica.
+* **Persistence Layer:** The platform between the logic tier and data tier.
+The layer has an integration such as DAO or repository.

 Within a persistence layer, it has its layers: A Data Access Object, DAO, this structure connect business layer and persistence layer.
 Inside it has an API that does database.
 Currently, there is a difference between SQL and NoSQL database: